SJECollins/ci-pp4-pet-rx/README.md

 # Credits
 ## Code
 - The code for the custom user model allowing registering with email based on tutorial by [Coding With Mitch](https://www.youtube.com/watch?v=eCeRC7E8Z7Y&ab_channel=CodingWithMitch)
-- The code for testing cutsom user models is based on this tutorial by [Michael Herman on testdriven.io](https://testdriven.io/blog/django-custom-user-model/)
+- The code for testing custom user models is based on this tutorial by [Michael Herman on testdriven.io](https://testdriven.io/blog/django-custom-user-model/)
 - The code for pagination is from the [Official Django Documentation](https://docs.djangoproject.com/en/4.1/topics/pagination/)
-- The code for search is based on tutorial by [Codemy.com](https://www.youtube.com/watch?v=AGtae4L5BbI&ab_channel=Codemy.com)
+- The code for search is based on this tutorial by [Codemy.com](https://www.youtube.com/watch?v=AGtae4L5BbI&ab_channel=Codemy.com)
 - The code for chained dropdown in the prescription form is from this tutorial by [BugBytes](https://www.youtube.com/watch?v=uU1uLYaNr9U&ab_channel=BugBytes)
 - The code for using htmx to display prescription lists and modals is based on this tutorial by [Benoit Blanchon](https://www.youtube.com/watch?v=3dyQigrEj8A&ab_channel=BenoitBlanchon)
-- The code for a custom error handlers is based on this tutorial by [Cryce Truly](https://www.youtube.com/watch?v=3SKjPppM_DU&ab_channel=CryceTruly)
+- The code for custom error handlers is based on this tutorial by [Cryce Truly](https://www.youtube.com/watch?v=3SKjPppM_DU&ab_channel=CryceTruly)

 ## Media
 - The logo was created in Inkscape